-UCAPqgm is the amount of Unforced Capacity that Resource g is qualified to provide in month m;
+$UCAP{gm}^{Q}$ is the amount of Unforced Capacity that Resource g is qualified to provide in month m;

-$NC{gm}$ is the nameplate capacity of Resource g that is applicable when determining the amount of Unforced Capacity that Resource g is qualified to provide in month m;
+NC{gm} is the nameplate capacity of Resource g that is applicable when determining the amount of Unforced Capacity that Resource g is qualified to provide in month m;

-CRISgm is the Capacity Resource Interconnection Service value for Resource g for month m established pursuant to the applicable deliverability requirements of NYISO OATT;
+$CRIS{gm}$ is the Capacity Resource Interconnection Service value for Resource g for month m established pursuant to the applicable deliverability requirements of NYISO OATT;

-Capacity Accreditation Factorgm is the Capacity Accreditation Factor for Resource g which is applicable for month m, pursuant to Section 7.2 of this ICAP Manual;
+Capacity Accreditation Factor{gm} is the Capacity Accreditation Factor for Resource g which is applicable for month m, pursuant to Section 7.2 of this ICAP Manual;

 $RSDF{gm}$ is the resource specific derating factor of Resource g that is applicable when determining the amount of Unforced Capacity that Resource g is qualified to provide in month m.
-The $RSDF{gm}$ compares the Average Capacity Factorgm of Resource g for month m to the Average Capacity Factorrm for month m of the Representative Unit r used to calculate the Capacity Accreditation Factorgm.
-The $RSDF{gm}$ for Resource g for month m will be calculated using one of two approaches, as indicated below, in order to minimize the difference between $UCAPQ{gm}$ and the Adjusted Installed Capacity of Resource g for month m.
+Until there are at least three (3) Resources within NYCA that comprise a single Capacity Accreditation Resource Class with at least sixty (60) days of historic operating data in the Prior Equivalent Capability Period Peak Load Window, Resources in that Capacity Accreditation Resource Class will have a derating factor of zero.
+The $RSDF{gm}$ compares the Average Capacity Factor{gm} of Resource g for month m to the Average Capacity Factor{rm} for month m of the Representative Unit r used to calculate the Capacity Accreditation Factor{gm}.
+The $RSDF{gm}$ for Resource g for month m will be calculated using one of two approaches, as indicated below, in order to minimize the difference between $UCAP^{Q}{gm}$ and the Adjusted Installed Capacity of Resource g for month m.

-$CAF{gm}$ is the Capacity Accreditation Factor for Resource g which is applicable for month m, pursuant to Section 7.2 of this ICAP Manual;
+CAF{gm} is the Capacity Accreditation Factor for Resource g which is applicable for month m, pursuant to Section 7.2 of this ICAP Manual;